cosmoproject/cosmoproject.github.io/about.md

 ---

-The COSMO (Csound On Stage Musical Operator) project is an open source project devoted to make hardware- and software frameworks for making embedded standalone [Csound](https://csound.com) instruments to use on stage.
+The COSMO (Csound On Stage Musical Operator) project is an open source project devoted to make hardware- and software frameworks for designing and building embedded standalone [Csound](https://csound.com) instruments to use on stage.

 ![alt text](/images/Live_01.png "Live")